 Your brand name represents what your company stands for, so you’ll need to figure out:

-If you don’t know what these needs are, or how to meet them then you can undertake market research and find out.
+If you don’t know what these needs and values are, or how to meet them, then you can undertake market research to find out.
 As you begin to articulate your brand, take a long hard look at the following:

-- Brand purpose: Why do you exist?
-Your business was set up for a reason: to solve a certain problem, service a particular need or meet customer demand.
+This is why your company exists.
+Your business was set up for a reason: to solve a certain problem, service a particular need, or meet customer demand.
 This is your brand purpose.
 It’s why you get up in the morning, and it’s at the heart of the decisions you make as a business.

-- Brand vision: What will the future look like?
-Not just for you, but your employees and customers too.
+What will the future look like?
+Not just for you, but for your employees and customers too.
 It’s essential to have an end goal, or a future state to work towards.
 This helps to turn your strategy into reality.

-- Brand attributes: what are the pillars that your brand will stand for?
+What are the pillars that your brand will stand for?
 What is the vision based on?
-Is it ‘fun’, ‘easy to use’ or ‘premium’?
+Is it ‘fun’, ‘easy to use’, or ‘premium’?
 Identifying these will help make your brand stand out from the competition.

-- Brand personality: How is your brand perceived by target customers?
-What images, colors and fonts will you use to represent your brand?
+How is your brand perceived by target customers?
+What images, colors, and fonts will you use to represent your brand?
 What tone of voice (TOV) best defines you?